zandralinux/zandra/README.md

 ## Compiling

-To compile the base packages, edit config.mk then do the following:
+To compile the base packages, edit config.mk to your needs and add necessary variables to your shell environment by running `source build-env`.

-    export configmk=$(pwd)/config.mk # in zandra base directory export mkbuild=$(pwd)/mkbuild # in zandra base directory

-	# add cross compiler to $PATH (replace /opt/cross/bin if installed somewhere else)
-    export PATH="/opt/cross/bin:$PATH"
-    mk init # initialize git submodules
-    mk

 Currently we are in the process of updating packages to their current versions (before Zandra they were last updated in 2015).
 Note that most ports on the testing branch, with the exception of a few, are outdated and the URLs may not even work.

 ## Building Packages